vague2k/huez.nvim/README.md

 #### How is the selected colorscheme saved and be able to persist through nvim sessions?

 At setup time, a function is called to check if the file ".nvim.huez.lua" exists in your `vim.fn.stdpath("config")` directory.
 If it exists, nothing happens.
-If it does not exist, it will be created with

-the default fallback as it's colorscheme
+If it does not exist, it will be created with the default fallback as it's colorscheme.

 This file will only contain 1 line worth of content, being the colorscheme name (I.E gruvbox <EOF>).
 Setup is shown above.